cokasaki/website/content/courses/qsci483/math/linear-regression/linear-regression.md

 ---
 date: "2020-03-31T00:00:00+01:00"
 draft: false
-linktitle: Simple Linear Regression
+linktitle: General Model
 menu:
-  qsci493:
+  qsci483:
-    parent: Math
+    parent: Linear Regression
-    weight: 2
+    weight: 3
-title: The Math of Simple Linear Regression
+title: Linear Regression
 toc: true
 type: docs
-weight: 1
+weight: 3
 ---

-In this document I will outline the math used in the analysis of a simple linear regression model.
-Make sure to check out my [notation](/courses/qsci493/notation) document to clarify any confusing notation.
+In this document I will outline the math used in the analysis of a more general linear regression model, with more than one predictor variable.
+Make sure to check out my [notation](/courses/qsci483/math/notation) document to clarify any confusing notation, and check out my [simple linear regression](/courses/qsci483/math/linear-regressoin/simple-linear-regression) document if you would like a slightly simpler analysis to start off with.
+This document will charge right into matrix notation from the start.

 ## The Model ##

-Simple Linear Regression is based upon the equation
+Linear regression is based upon the equation
 $$
 y_i \sim N(X\beta,\sigma^2)
 $$